Note: updates after Monday 16 Dec may or may not be slow for a while - other commitments.

 But Surely Polling Means Absolutely Nothing So Far Out?

 I wouldn't be so fast with that assumption just yet.
 Looking at the full history of governments (elected from opposition or re-elected) that have lost the polling lead in the first six months or so of their terms, it's notable that most of the recent examples (including the final governments of Whitlam, Fraser and Gillard) have lost, while the final Hawke government survived its term only at the cost of its initial Prime Minister.
 (Note: for the Newspoll era I am not counting falling behind in a single poll as losing the lead.)
 To find examples of governments losing the lead early and then winning under the same PM we have to go way back to the Menzies governments of 1951-4 and 1961-3.
+(NB added Oct 2014: I have recently found that the second Hawke government fell behind a little over six months into its term, and at one stage was down by about 54-46.)

 Is that pattern of poor performance from a small number of examples signal or noise?
 Can't say; there's just nowhere near enough evidence.
 But what I will say is this: the defeat at the 2013 election was supposed in some circles to have dealt Labor a mortal brand-trashing blow from which it would take a decade or more to recover (if it ever did), committing the party to a long time back in the wilderness.
 In reality it was not such a heavy defeat as all that, and indeed the loss spared most of the talent Labor went to the election with, doing the party the great long-term favour of eliminating both Kevin Rudd and Julia Gillard, and the possibly even greater one of forcing it to place some mild restraints on the various products of an internal culture of backstabbing and faction-hackery.
 (I don't think they have gone nearly far enough yet, and I think these problems will bite them again in the future, repeatedly, but that is another story.)
 Within three months of this supposedly shattering defeat for the ages, Labor is already competitive.
 This does not mean that they are favourites to pull off the very rare feat of dislodging a first-term government at an election, but it does mean that the argument for completely writing them off for a long time to come has already lost some of its force.